SkroxiousDM/SkroxiousDM/docs/6.Spells/Spell Descriptions/Spell Descriptions.md

 At Higher Levels.
 When you cast this spell at 2nd level or higher, roll an additional 2d8 for each level above 1st.

-SPIRIT WALK

-1st-­level transmutation (ritual)

-Casting Time: 1 minute

-Range: Self

-Components: V

-Duration: 10 minutes

-You become part of the spirit world for up to 10 minutes.
-You are invisible to creatures in the material world but can see (and be seen by) any local spirits.
-Unfriendly spirits might attack you and you can use your reaction to end this spell early.

 THUNDERWAVE